Lithium iron phosphate battery: Solar-powered lighting systems

+Lithium iron phosphate (LiFePO4) batteries, known for their stable operating voltage (approximately 3.2V) and high safety, have been widely used in solar lighting systems.
+Compared to traditional nickel-cadmium (NiCd) or nickel-metal hydride (NiMH) batteries, LiFePO4 batteries offer a longer cycle life and superior thermal stability, making them well-suited for solar applications that require frequent charging and discharging.

+In addition, LiFePO4 batteries exhibit a high tolerance to overcharging during the charging process, allowing them to be connected directly to solar panels without the need for complex charge control circuitry.
+This makes them an ideal energy source for solar garden lights, streetlights, and other outdoor lighting systems.

-By 2013, better solar-charged passive infrared security lamps emerged.
+By 2013, better solar-charged passive infrared motion detector security lamps emerged.
 As AA-sized LFP cells have a capacity of only 600 mAh (while the lamp's bright LED may draw 60 mA), the units shine for at most 10 hours.
 However, if triggering is only occasional, such units may be satisfactory even charging in low sunlight, as lamp electronics ensure after-dark "idle" currents of under 1 mA.

 Other uses

 Some electronic cigarettes use these types of batteries.
 Other applications include marine electrical systems and propulsion, flashlights, radio-controlled models, portable motor-driven equipment, amateur radio equipment, industrial sensor systems and emergency lighting.